All Episodes

 And these are widely considered to be the very best news sources in the country.

-By this guy, and of course the elite defeat snobs.
+And of course, the elite defeat snobs.

-At any rate, anyway, here's the as it stands, the public mission of the news business is being forsaken in the name of private profit.
+As it stands, the public mission of the news business is being forsaken in the name of private profit.

 It thus stands starkly before us as a modern market failure.